juliomrqz/statusfy/docs/config/README.md

 Allow your users/customers to subscribe to Web Push notifications from their browsers.
 For more details, see the guide on [Notifications](/guide/notifications/#web-push).

-In order to activate OneSignal, you must define your AppID:
+To activate OneSignal, you must define your AppID:

 ```json
 ...